-All off-payroll engagements as of 31 March 2020, for more than £245 per day a longer than six months nd that last for Number of existing engagements as of 31 March 2018 0 Of which: Number that have existed for less than one year at the time of reporting 0 Number that have existed for between one and two years at the time of reporting 0 Number that have existed for between two and three years at the time of reporting 0 Number that have existed for between three and four years at the time of reporting 0 Number that have existed for four or more years at the time of reporting 0 All existing off-payroll engagements, outlined above, have at some point been subject to a risk based assessment as to whether assurance is required that the individual is paying the right amount of tax and, where necessary, that assurance has been sought.
-Not applicable
+All off-payroll engagements as of 31 March 2020, for more than £245 per day and that last for longer than six months

+Number of existing engagements as of 31 March 2020 0 Of which: Number that have existed for less than one year at the time of reporting 0 Number that have existed for 1-2 years at the time of reporting 0 Number that have existed for 2-3 years at the time of reporting 0 Number that have existed for 3-4 years at the time of reporting 0 Number that have existed for 4+ years at the time of reporting 0 All existing off-payroll engagements, outlined above, have at some point been subject to a risk based assessment as to whether assurance is required that the individual is paying the right amount of tax and n/a is required that the individual is paying the right amount of tax and, where necessary, that assurance has been sought.

-All new off-payroll engagements, or those that reached six months in dura April 2019 and 31 March 2020, for more than £245 per day and that last for months • Number of new engagements, or those that reached six months in duration, between 1 April 2017 and 31 March 2018 0 Of which: Number assessed as within the scope of IR35 Number assessed as not within the scope of IR35 0 Number engaged directly (via PSC contracted to Trust) and are on the Trust's payroll 0 Number of engagements reassessed for the consistency/assurance purposes 0 Number of engagements that saw a change to IR35 status following the consistency review 0
+All new off-payroll engagements, or those that reached six months in duration, between 1 April 2019 and 31 March 2020, for more than £245 per day and that last for longer than six months

+Number of new engagements, or those that reached six months in duration, between 1 April 2019 and 31 March 2020 0 Of which: Number assessed as within the scope of IR35 0 Number assessed as not within the scope of IR35 0 Number engaged directly (via PSC contracted to Trust) and are on the Trust's payroll 0 Number of engagements reassessed for the consistency/assurance purposes during the year 0 Number of engagements that saw a change to IR35 status following the consistency review 0

 Any off-payroll engagements of board members, and/or senior officials with significant financial responsibility, between 1 April 2019 and 31 March 2020

-Number of off-payroll engagements of 0

-board members, and/or senior officials

-with significant financial responsibility,

-during the financial year

-Number of individuals that have been 0

-deemed 'board members and/or senior

-officials with significant financial

-responsibility' during the financial year.

-This figure must include both off-payroll

-and on payroll engagements
+Number of off-payroll engagements of board members, and/or officials with significant financial responsibility, during the finan () Number of individuals that have been deemed 'board members senior officials with significant financial responsibility' during th year, including both off-payroll and on-payroll engagements.